AGN accretion and black hole growth across compact and extended galaxy evolution phases: Summary and Conclusions

 \item The enhanced AGN fraction in cSF galaxies may explain the higher AGN fractions in star-forming galaxies with SFRs that place them below the main sequence (i.e.~in sub-MS galaxies), given the anti-correlation that we find between compactness and SFR within the star-forming galaxy population.

 \item Prior studies have over-estimated the AGN fraction in cSF galaxies as they did not correct for the impact of the AGN light.
+Our method to account for the impact of AGN light changes $\sim$20\% of the X-ray sources from compact to extended galaxy classifications and reduces the AGN fraction in cSF galaxies by a factor $\sim$2.
 In addition, obtaining accurate estimates of AGN fractions requires careful consideration of X-ray sensitivity limits and should use hard X-ray selection to avoid selection biases against obscured AGN.

 \item Even though the AGN fraction is higher in the cSF phase, the time that galaxies spend in this phase is relatively short, thus this is \emph{not} the phase where the bulk of black hole mass growth takes place for moderately massive galaxies ($\mstel\sim10^{10.5}\msun$) at $z<3$.